COVID–19 Eviction Protections

 Alameda County

 Residents of Alameda County are protected by the County’s eviction moratorium until 60 days after the expiration of the local health emergency.
-The County’s health emergency expired March 1st, meaning the eviction moratorium will end on April 29, 2023.
-This applies to renters and homeowners living in the cities of Alameda, Albany, Berkeley, Dublin, Emeryville, Fremont, Hayward, Livermore, Newark, Oakland, Piedmont, Pleasanton, San Leandro, and Union City as well as the unincorporated areas of Ashland, Castro Valley, Cherryland, Fairview, San Lorenzo, and Sunol.
+The County’s health emergency expired March 1st, meaning the eviction moratorium ended on April 29, 2023.
+This applies to renters and homeowners living in the cities of Alameda, Albany, Dublin, Emeryville, Fremont, Hayward, Livermore, Newark, Piedmont, Pleasanton, and Union City as well as the unincorporated areas of Ashland, Castro Valley, Cherryland, Fairview, San Lorenzo, and Sunol.
+Additionally, tenants of Oakland, Berkely, and San Leandro are entitled to the protections of Alameda County’s moratorium to the extent the County’s version is more protective.

 Repayment of Rent